-The CEU Center for Religious Studies and the Institute for Advanced Study at CEU currently engage in a two-year research project entitled “Striking from the Margins: Religion, State and Disintegration in the Middle East.”
-Supported by a major grant from the Carnegie Corporation of New York, the project launched in September 2016.
+A CEU Center for Religious Studies and the Institute for Advanced Study at CEU research project entitled “Striking from the Margins: Religion, State and Disintegration in the Middle East”, supported by a major grant from the Carnegie Corporation of New York, launched in September 2016.

-The research program is a 5-person team, including 2 project supervisors, two post-doctoral fellows and a project coordinator based at CEU while working with an international consortium of partner institutions in Amman, Beirut, London, New York and Paris.
+The research program, based at CEU, is run by 2 project supervisors, a team of post-doctoral fellows and a project coordinator based at CEU and works with an international consortium of partner institutions in Amman, Beirut, London, New York and Paris.

-The Project: The project Striking from the Margins: Religion, State, and Disintegration in the Middle East seeks a nuanced and dynamic understanding of the transformations of religion in relation to those of state and social structures, most specifically in Syria and Iraq over the past three decades.
-It aims to work towards conceptual and analytical vocabularies which would seem adequate to the situation, eschewing facile recourse to culturalist and post-colonialist explanations and lending keen attention to social dynamics, political economy, conjunctural developments and the global setting of comparable developments elsewhere.
-The project is concerned centrally with processes and mechanisms whereby once marginal sets of social, cultural, political and geographical margins, including religious margins, have been moving to the political centre.
-This is occurring under conditions which have witnessed the atrophy of state functions and the rise of neo-patrimonial communalist, including sectarian and tribal, formations.
-In analytical terms, the project deliberately intends to question assumptions about religious or sectarian ‘revivals,’ ‘returns of the repressed,’ and kindered analytical terms and categories.
-Religion had never been absent, but recent decades have seen that the religious field in the Middle East, as elsewhere, reconfigured and redefined, very visibly and within the lifetime of one generation, in such a way as to appear as an alternative historical and social model to existing social, cultural and political practices.
+Phase I of the project Striking from the Margins: Religion, State, and Disintegration in the Middle East focused on creating a nuanced and dynamic understanding of the transformations of religion in relation to those of state and social structures, most specifically in Syria and Iraq over the past three decades while focusing on developing conceptual and analytical vocabularies which would seem adequate to the situation, eschewing facile recourse to culturalist and post-colonialist explanations and lending keen attention to social dynamics, political economy, conjunctural developments and the global setting of comparable developments elsewhere.

 The main thematicareas of the project involve: